man > perlrebackslash(1)

 It was introduced to avoid the potential problems with the other form, available in all

-with this form is that it can look exactly like an old-style backreference (see
+this form is that it can look exactly like an old-style backreference (see "Disambiguation

-"Disambiguation rules between old-style octal escapes and backreferences" below.)
-You can
+rules between old-style octal escapes and backreferences" below.)
+You can avoid this by

-avoid this by making the first of the three digits always a zero, but that makes \077 the
+making the first of the three digits always a zero, but that makes \077 the largest code

-concatenated together, and you use fewer than three digits, the beginning of one snippet
+together, and you use fewer than three digits, the beginning of one snippet may be

 referencing" for more discussion and examples of the snippet problem.